01 November, 2021

 This is what we walked into

-Hum was there a pot throwing contest?
+Hum, was there a pot-throwing contest?

 Ladies (who outnumbered the troops) and spectators

-We saw the ladies basically standing around chatting each other up with no real demonstration but for one man who looked to be the company medic, scrubbing down a board and rusty knife as if he was going to do something with those implements, but nothing happened . . . sooo with not much going on, we backtracked and thought to go to the Union encampment.
+We saw the ladies basically standing around chatting each other up with no actual demonstration but for one man who looked to be the company medic, scrubbing down a board and rusty knife as if he was going to do something with those implements, but nothing happened . . . sooo with not much going on, we backtracked and thought to go to the Union encampment.

-This was a trek, over the river and through the woods!
+This was a trek over the river and through the woods!

 Through the vegetable fields